Birds of the World: Recommended English Names: Authors and committee

-The standardization effort was undertaken by a committee of the IOC (the Standing Committee on English Names), with regional subcommittees.
+The standardization effort was undertaken by a committee of the IOC (the Standing Committee on English Names), with six regional subcommittees, who did most of the work.
 The Standing Committee was co-chaired by Frank Gill, a professional ornithologist with worldwide research interests and experience, and Minturn Wright, a lawyer and international birder with an interest in nomenclature; these two were the authors of the book and supervised the overall task.
 G. Stuart Keith, Christopher Perrins, Nigel Redman, Robert S. Ridgely, Stephen M. Russell, Peter G. Ryan, and Richard Schodde served as regional chairs.
 David B. Donsker was taxonomic editor.

 Twenty-eight committee members worked to formulate the rules and apply them to the task: Per Alström, Mark Beaman, Aldo Berutti, Clive Barlow, David Bishop, Murray Bruce, Paul Coopmans, W. Richard J. Dean, Brian Gill, Simon Harrap, Steven Hilty, Steve N. G. Howell, Tim Inskipp, Michael Irwin, Kenn Kaufman, G. Stuart Keith, Ben King, David Parkin, Christopher Perrins, H. Douglas Pratt, Nigel Redman, Peter G. Ryan, Robert S. Ridgley, Phillip Round, Stephen M. Russell, Richard Schodde, Donald Turner, and Harrison B. Tordoff.
 The committee members received abundant assistance from others as well.
 As the authors noted, the compilation of the list was an all-volunteer effort.